calirails/news-reader/README.md

 # news-briefs

-> A Vue.js tutorial from https://buttercms.com/blog/build-a-beautiful-animated-news-app-with-vuejs-and-vuetify?utm_campaign=Vue.js%20News&utm_medium=email&utm_source=Revue%20newsletter
+> A Vue.js tutorial that uses TSX for its strongly typed templating support, and Vuetify for the goodness of Google Material.
+The baseline for the project is older but is derived from https://buttercms.com/blog/build-a-beautiful-animated-news-app-with-vuejs-and-vuetify?utm_campaign=Vue.js%20News&utm_medium=email&utm_source=Revue%20newsletter

+For TSX and adaptations to work with Vue, see: https://scotch.io/tutorials/using-jsx-with-vue-and-why-you-should-care

+For Vuetify with TSX support see: https://www.npmjs.com/package/vuetify-tsx

 ## Build Setup